SeanNeedham/inventory-stock-planning-power-bi/README.md

 ## Executive Summary

-The analysis identified several areas of operational risk across inventory, supplier performance and planning data.
+The analysis identified three main areas of operational risk: inventory imbalance, supplier reliability and planning-data quality.

-Overall inventory stood at 1.9M units.
-Approximately 13.7% of product-warehouse positions were below reorder point, while 54.7% were below target stock levels, indicating a substantial gap between current inventory and planned stock positions.
+Current inventory totalled **1.9M units**, with **13.7% of product-warehouse positions below reorder point** and **54.7% below target stock**, showing that overall stock volume was not always aligned to where inventory was needed most.

-Supplier performance presented an additional replenishment risk.
-Only 55.6% of timing-eligible purchase orders were received on time or early, with 22,810 late purchase orders recorded.
-Supplier-level analysis highlighted a group of suppliers contributing disproportionately to late receipts, providing clear targets for performance review.
+Supplier performance also created replenishment risk.
+Only **55.6% of timing-eligible purchase orders were received on time or early**, while **22,810 purchase orders were late**, highlighting the need to prioritise supplier-level performance review.

-Across the demand dataset, total demand reached 27.6M units, with a 30-day average daily demand of 72.9K units.
-Product-level stock-cover analysis identified several product-warehouse combinations with low days of cover and therefore higher short-term replenishment pressure.
+Demand totalled **27.6M units**, with a **30-day average daily demand of 72.9K units**.
+Stock-cover analysis identified product-warehouse combinations with materially lower cover than the overall **26.0-day** position, helping isolate areas of near-term replenishment pressure.

-Data-quality controls were retained throughout the analysis rather than removing problematic records.
-The final dashboard surfaced:

-- **900** missing demand rows
-- **105** purchase-order receipt-status reviews
-- **45** purchase-order date reviews
-- **90** unknown-warehouse inventory rows
-- **20** stock-target setup reviews

-Together, the four dashboard pages support three core stakeholder questions:
+The dashboard also surfaced data-quality exceptions rather than removing them, including missing demand, purchase-order review cases, unknown warehouse records and stock-target setup issues.

+Overall, the analysis supports three practical decisions:

+- **Where should replenishment action be prioritised?**
+- **Which suppliers require performance review?**
+- **Which data issues must be resolved before planning decisions are trusted?**

 ### What happened?